akshayshanker/OneMoment/README.md

 ## Introduction
 This tool is designed for Simulated Method of Moments (SMM) estimation.
 The tool gives functionality to generate moments from the data, based on identification strategy specified in the configuration `.yml` file.
 The same function can then be used to generate the moments from the simuldated data.
-The tool also generates the weight matrix based on influence functions of the *empirical* moments.
+The tool also generates the weight matrix *once* based on influence functions of the *empirical* moments.

 Say no to crazy ad-hoc simulated weight matrices!